robert-dzikowski/api-smoke-test-go/Readme.md

   -req-param
         Integer used in requests that contain parameters (default 13).

+  -single-thread Use single thread for HTTP requests.
+By default every request is made in separate goroutine.

   -validate
         Validate file given as "oas" argument.

-Result of the test will be saved to file named api_title_test_results.xml.
-The file has JUnit format, for example it can be used in Azure pipeline as a test result.
+Result of the test will is saved to file named api_title_test_results.xml.
+The file has JUnit format, so it can be used in Azure pipeline as a test result.

 # TODO
 Make other HTTP requests, i.e. POST, PUT, PATCH, DELETE.